 James was married for 15 years (17 by the time they divorced).
 As if two years of litigation—motions, hearings, multiple exchanges of financials over, and overall losing more than half of his marital assets—spends another year waiting for an appellate decision, and was left paying support for years and years to come.

 Jessie was ready to share parenting time after the divorce 50/50, to be able to continue her thriving career, while saving her children from the traumatic divorce and restructuring her family successfully.
 Instead, her spouse left, moved away, found a new lover, and never looked back.
 She was left to severely adjust her career goals and raise two young children alone.

 deciding to divorce

-Unless you have no children, no pets, no real assets, there is a life after Divorce that you may not be considering when deciding to end the marriage.
+Unless you have no children, no pets, and no real assets, there is a life after Divorce that you may not be considered when deciding to end the marriage.